 How many educational institutions exist in the United States?

-During most of the last century, the trend of consolidating small schools brought declines in the total number of public schools in the United States.
-In 1929–30, there were approximately 248,000 public schools, compared with about 98,000 in 2014–15.
-However, the number of public schools has increased in recent decades.
-Between 1988–89 and 2006–07, there was an increase of approximately 15,600 schools.
-Since 2006–07, the number of public schools has remained relatively stable, varying by about 500 schools or less from year to year.
+Despite an increase in the number of students, the number of public schools declined in the United States, reflecting a trend toward consolidating small schools during most of the last century.
+In 1929–30, there were approximately 248,000 public schools, compared with about 98,500 in 2017–18.
+However, the number of public schools has increased in recent decades: Between 1988–89 and 2006–07, there was an increase of approximately 15,600 schools, up to a total of 98,800.
+Since 2006–07, the number of public schools has remained relatively stable, varying by fewer than 500 schools from year to year.

 1Includes special education, alternative, and other schools not classified by grade span.
 Because of changes in survey definitions, figures for "other" schools are not comparable from year to year.